mathiasbc/EZAlchemy/README.md

     d_n_d='mysql'   # stands for dialect+driver
 )

-Let's suppose we have a table in the database named Cars
+# let's suppose we have a table in the database named Cars

 # this function loads all tables in the database to the class instance DB
 DB.connectAutoload()